Timmehs/noprotest/src/pages/index.md

   button:
     text: Learn More
     url: "/our-projects"
-  title: Personal Protective Equipment (PPE) for Healthcare Heroes
+  title: Personal Protective Equipment for Healthcare Heroes
-  subtitle: Our most recent project is to help meet healthcare worker PPE needs through
+  subtitle: Our most recent project is to help meet healthcare worker personal protective
-    Good Samaritan efforts.
+    equipment PPE needs through Good Samaritan efforts.
 We are working directly with a rapidly growing community of makers who are using their own resources to 3D print face shields and masks for hospitals.
 Our role is to maintain the fundraising campaign that will cover the expenses of 3D printing and distribution of the PPEs.
     501(c)(3) status pending.
 - template: block__3col
   component: 3col
   title: Board of Directors